p4ulor/Object-Detector-App/README.md

 ## Main Features ✨
 - Detect very simple objects with MediaPipe
 - Ask Gemini anything about a picture taken
-- Tracks the user's achievements towards MediaPipe's detectable objects and provides a leaderboard for the users (that opted in by logging in with Google) towards those achievements
+- Tracks the user's achievements towards MediaPipe's detectable objects and provides a leaderboard for the users (that opted in by logging in with Google) towards those achievements.
+Along with statistics regarding user-wide detections.
 - It supports various customizations and other features:
     - Camera settings: ratio, flashlight and saving pictures taken
     - Model settings: detection sensitivity, max detection count, detection animations and the model itself (2 choices)